statocat/UNCBC-HW2-VBAofWallStreet/README.md

 ![Refactored-Analysis-2017](VBA_Challenge_2017.png)
-*Analysis of 2017 green energy stocks using refactored VBA subroutine*
+*Analysis of 2017 green energy stocks*

 ![Refactored-Analysis-2018](VBA_Challenge_2018.png)
-*Analysis of 2018 green energy stocks using refactored VBA subroutine*
+*Analysis of 2018 green energy stocks*

 Steve's parents would be wise to take their son's advice and focus on building a diversified portfolio, especially as they are nearing retirement age.
 If they were interested in investing a small proportion of their savings in green energy stocks, they may consider researching ENPH and RUN stocks further, since both fared well in both the bear market of 2018.